archlinux/archinstall/README.md

 # Help or Issues

 If any issues are encountered please submit an issue here on Github or submit a post in the discord help channel.
-When submitting an issue, pleasee:
+When submitting an issue, please:
 * Provide the stacktrace of the output if there is any
 * Attach the `/var/log/archinstall/install.log` to the issue ticket.
 This helps us help you!
   * To extract the log from the ISO image, one way is to use<br>